 Rothbury Community Hospital

-In November 2018 the CCG received a letter from the Secretary of State for Health in relation to changes to Rothbury Community Hospital.
-The Secretary of State shared the advice from the Independent Reconfiguration Panel (IRP) with the CCG which found that further action was required locally to agree and implement a proposed health and wellbeing centre, potentially including inpatient beds.
-The letter from the Secretary of State can be found IRP Rothbury Letter.
+In November 2018 the CCG received a letter from the Secretary of State for Health in relation to changes to Rothbury Community Hospital following the CCG’s public consultation in early 2017.
+The Secretary of State shared the advice from the Independent Reconfiguration Panel (IRP) with the CCG which found that further action was required locally to resolve the future of the hospital.